DEIB-GECO/CombSAFE/README.md

 Show a genome-wide heatmap with the most significant clusters of genomic regions based on their patterns of functional states. <br/>
 Parameters:
 - ***cluster_indices***: array
-  - dataframe of functional states
+  - cluster integer labels for each data sample
 - ***functional_state_dataframe***: dataframe
   - dataframe of functional states
 - ***significance_cut_off***: int